-- 1. Push the air recirculation button to the off position. - 2.
-Turn the air control dial to the opinion. - 3.
-Turn on the fan control dial. - 4.
-Push on the air conditioner button.
+1. Push the air recirculation button to the off position.

+2. Turn the air control dial to the try posi-

+- tion. - 3.
+Turn on the fan control dial. - Push on the air conditioner button.
 The indicator light will come on. - 5.
 Turn the temperature control dial to the desired position.